Action-adventure game

 An action-adventure game is a video game hybrid genre that combines core elements from both the action game and adventure game genres.

-Typically, classical adventure games have situational problems for the player to explore and solve to complete a storyline, involving very little to no action.
-If there is action, it is generally confined to isolated instances.
-Classical action games, on the other hand, have gameplay based on real-time interactions that challenges the player's reflexes and eye-hand coordination.
-Action-adventure games combine these genres by engaging both eye-hand coordination and problem-solving skills.

 Definition

-An action adventure game can be defined as a game with a mix of elements from an action game and an adventure game, especially crucial elements like puzzles.
-Action-adventures require many of the same physical skills as action games, but also offer a storyline, numerous characters, an inventory system, dialogue, and other features of adventure games.
-They are faster-paced than pure adventure games, because they include both physical and conceptual challenges.
-Action-adventure games normally include a combination of complex story elements, which are displayed for players using audio and video.
+An action adventure game can be defined as a game with a mix of elements from an action game and an adventure game, especially crucial elements like puzzles inspired by older adventure games.
+Action-adventures require many of the same physical skills as action games, but may also offer a storyline, numerous characters, an inventory system, dialogue, and other features of adventure games.
+They are typically faster-paced than pure adventure games, because they include both physical and conceptual challenges.
+Action-adventure games normally include a combination of complex story elements, which are often displayed for players using audio and video.
 The story is heavily reliant upon the player character's movement, which triggers story events and thus affects the flow of the game.
-Popular examples of action-adventure games include The Legend of Zelda, God of War, and Tomb Raider series.
+Popular examples of action-adventure games include The Legend of Zelda, God of War, Grand Theft Auto, and the Tomb Raider series.

 Relationship to other genres

-When a game stops being an adventure game and becomes an action game is a matter of interpretation.
-There are quite a few disagreements in the community and in the media over what actually constitutes an action-adventure game.
+There is a good deal of controversy over what actually constitutes an action-adventure game.
 One definition of the term "action-adventure" may be '"An action/adventure game is a game that has enough action in it not to be called an adventure game, but not enough action to be called an action game."
 In some cases an action game with puzzles will be classified as an action-adventure game, but if these puzzles are quite simple they might be classified as an action game.
 Others see action games as a pure genre, while an action-adventure is an action game that includes situational problem-solving.
 Adventure gamers may also be purists, rejecting any game that makes use of physical challenges or time pressure.
 Regardless, the action-adventure label is prominent in articles over the internet and media.
 The term "action-adventure" is usually substituted for a particular subgenre due to its wide scope.

 Subgenres

 Although action-adventure games are diverse and difficult to classify, there are some distinct subgenres.
-Many games with gameplay similar to those in The Legend of Zelda series are called Zelda clones or Zelda like games.
+Many games with gameplay similar to those in The Legend of Zelda series are called Zelda clones or Zelda-like games.
 Popular subgenres include: